-Children in our Full Day Fours/Fives program are entering Kindergarten or First Grade in the Fall.
+Children in our Full Day Fours/Fives program are turning four by July 31, 2021 or entering Kindergarten in the Fall.

-The camp program for children in the Four/Fives includes organized activities and outdoor play in their Homegroups, Honegroup “Focus” times, and Choice Classes which they select according to their interests.
+The camp program for children in the Four/Fives includes organized activities and outdoor play in their Homegroups, Homegroup “Focus” times, and Choice Classes which they select according to their interests.

 A Homegroup is a consistent place, team of teachers, and group of children that meet over the course of camp.
 When registering, parents choose a Homegroup with a specific “Focus” that best suits their child’s interests.
 This “Focus” will drive some of the games and activities Homegroups experience during their time together.